Contents

 -

-Plan a visit for an interview: If at all possible, make an appointment at the U.S. Embassy in Qatar.
+Plan a visit for an interview: Make an appointment at the U.S. Embassy in Qatar

 -

-Documents must be brought: one passport photo and itinerary, confirmation on the DS-160, passport valid for six months beyond your date of departure, and receipts proving the visa cost has been paid.
+Bring documents: one passport photo and itinerary, confirmation on the DS-160, a passport valid for six months beyond your date of departure, and receipts proving the visa cost has been paid

 -